hashgraph/hedera-services/README.md

 ## Developer IntelliJ quickstart

-The [IntelliJ quickstart](docs/intellij-quickstart.md) covers how to start a local network of Hedera Services nodes from IntelliJ for testing and development.
+The [IntelliJ quickstart](docs/intellij-quickstart.md) covers how to start a local network of Services nodes from IntelliJ for testing and development.

 ## Support